evkx/evkx.github.io/content/models/audi/e-tron_gt/rs_e-tron_gt_gen1/_index.md

 The Audi RS e-tron GT (GEN1), with dimensions of 4989 mm in length, 1964 mm in width, and 1396 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
 The Audi RS e-tron GT (GEN1) is available in a total of 54 paint colors, including pearlescent and metallic options.
 In addition to the standard palette, some colors are from the exclusive 'Audi exclusive' palette.

-You can also choose several styling options to make your car more unique.
+You can also choose from several styling options to make your car more unique.
  In addition, you can equip this model with an s-line exterior package.
 This package gives a more sporty design with a sporty diffusor and air intake.

 The black optics design package is an option.
 This package includes a black single-frame grille, black bezels around the windows, and if equipped with rails, black rails.

-You can select from multiple wheel options in different sizes on the Audi RS e-tron GT (GEN1), allowing you to customize your vehicle to suit your style and driving preferences.
+The Audi RS e-tron GT (GEN1) offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 225/55 tires on 19" rims front and 275/45 tires on 19" rims rear
 - 245/45 tires on 20" rims front and 285/40 tires on 20" rims rear
 - 265/35 tires on 21" rims front and 305/30 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.